ZhenyingZhu/StudyNotes/SystemDesign.md

 - for word count solutions, sorting to group same entries together vs. using hash table to aggregation in-mem
 - if the different words count is small, the working set of the job is small.
 They can fit in the memory allocated for the hash table
-- if the working set is large, sorting can make the efficient usage of disks with merge sort.
+- if the working set is large, sorting can make the efficient usage of disks with merge sort **[KEY]**.
 The bottleneck is the disk read performance

 The Unix Philosophy

 - Make each program do one thing well
 - Expect the output of every program to become the input to another.
 Don’t clutter output with extraneous information.
 Make output columns flexiable.
 Don't insist on interactive input
 - Build and try small parts quickly.
-Don’t hesitate to throw away the clumsy parts and rebuild them.
+Don’t hesitate to throw away the clumsy parts and rebuild them
 - Use tools to help.
 Build if necessary, even it needs to drop current work

 A uniform interface